 Sweet Fennel Essential Oil Health Benefits Explained

 One of the most important ingredients I find myself adding to almost every curry I make is Fennel because it tastes similar to anise.
 It is both sweet and savory, so it can really balance out a dish.
-The added benefit of Fennel is that it grows like a weed – and I mean that in the best possible way.
-I started with two plants in my garden a year ago, and now I have to constantly trim the new sprouts as I have quite a small garden – but I can honestly say that I got my money’s worth.
+The benefit of Fennel is that it grows like a weed -- and I mean that in the best possible way.
+I started with two plants in my garden a year ago.
+Now I have to constantly trim the new sprouts as I have quite a small garden.
+Honestly, I can now say that I got my money’s worth.

 The beauty of this plant is that practically every part of it can be used for something.
-It can be eaten, either raw, or used as a herb/spice for a variety of dishes – you’re not only limited to curries.
-In fact, the Fennel plant has been used in desserts such as licorice candy, cakes, sorbet and even in shortbread – not to mention the many other savory dishes this herb can be used in.
+You can eat it, either raw, or used as a herb/spice for a variety of dishes.
+In fact, the Fennel plant has been used in desserts such as licorice candy, cakes, sorbet and even in shortbread -- not to mention the many other savory dishes this herb can be used in.

-Fennel is native to Southern Europe and part of the Mediterranean basin, but is currently cultivated around the world in parts of Northern Africa, Australia and even Northern America.
-It is easy to cultivate in large amounts because it takes well to most soil types (even dry, acidic soils) and is quite a resistant plant – it can last well during times of drought or low rain.
+Fennel is native to Southern Europe and part of the Mediterranean basin, but cultivates around the world in parts of Northern Africa, Australia and even Northern America.
+It is easy to cultivate in large amounts because it takes well to most soil types (even dry, acidic soils).
+It is quite a resistant plant -- it can last well during times of drought or low rain.

-If the plant didn’t have as many uses as it does, I would be quick to label it as invasive – largely because it grows so fast.
-But the awesome thing about Fennel is, as I mentioned, that every part of it can be used – even in it’s raw, natural form.
+If the plant didn’t have as many uses as it does, I would be quick to label it as invasive -- largely because it grows so fast.
+But the awesome thing about Fennel is that every part of it has use -- even in it’s raw, natural form.
 So perhaps, instead of treating it like we would most invasive species by cutting, burning and poisoning them, I suggest incorporating them into our daily diet in as many ways as possible.

 This, as a means of limiting their growth.
-In other words, when you see the plant growing on the roadside on a hiking trail, pluck it straight out of the ground (root included) and take it home.
-You can use it in your teas, soups, curries, desserts and even to make a really potent essential oil out of.
+In other words, pluck the plant straight out of the ground (root included) and take it home.
+You can use it in your teas, soups, curries, desserts and even to make a really potent essential oil.
 This is the real gold of the Fennel plant and I’ll be focusing on why I say that, below.
 So keep scrolling!

 What Is Sweet Fennel Essential Oil And How Is It Made?

 With this method, the seeds of the plant are crushed to release the nutrients that are contained in their inner core.
-The crushed seeds are then placed in a chamber which is connected to another chamber via a copper, iron or glass tube which contains water.
-This water is then heated via open flame or electrically in order to produce steam.
+The seeds enters a chamber which is connects to another chamber via a copper, iron or glass tube which contains water.
+This water heats via open flame or electrically in order to produce steam.

 The steam passes through the tube and fills the chamber with the crushed seeds.
-The essential nutrients and minerals contained in the crushed seeds are removed through the process of evaporation.
-The vapor (which contains all the nutrients) now passes through a second, thinner tube that is also connected to the chamber.
+Evaporation removes the essential nutrients and minerals in the crushed seeds.
+The vapor (which contains all the nutrients) now passes through a second, thinner tube that also connects to the chamber.

-As the volume of the gas builds in the seed chamber, it is pushed through the second tube and enters a final chamber where the vapor condenses to form droplets.
-The droplets then gather at the base of the chamber to form the finished product as we know it – essential oil.
+As the volume of the gas builds in the seed chamber, it pushes through the second tube.
+Then, it enters a final chamber where the vapor condenses to form droplets.
+The droplets gather at the base to form the finished product as we know it -- essential oil.

 This oil can be used for a variety of things as well as a treatment for various illnesses and ailments.
 It’s totally non-toxic and can be ingested in small amounts.
 However, I’ll get into the warnings, considerations and possible side-effects later in the article.

-For now, know that the Sweet Fennel essential oil has strong natural antiseptic and antimicrobial properties which make it suitable as an anti-fungal treatment and can also help to balance dry or oily skin.
-The oil also has depurative qualities which means that it can be used to detoxify your blood stream and kill off any bacteria inside your stomach.
+For now, know that the Sweet Fennel essential oil has strong natural antiseptic and antimicrobial properties which make it suitable as an anti-fungal treatment.
+Also, Sweet Fennel can also help to balance dry or oily skin.
+The oil also has depurative qualities.
+This means that it can detoxify your blood stream and kill off any bacteria inside your stomach.
 This helps to ease stomach cramps and digestive issues.

-Personally, I’ve found that using the oil in a steam treatment when I’m sick helps to relieve me of my fever.
-Simply add 6 – 8 drops to some boiling water and breath in the steam for about 5 – 10 minutes.
+I find that using the oil in a steam treatment when I’m sick helps to relieve me of my fever.
+Simply add 6 -- 8 drops to some boiling water and breath in the steam for about 5 -- 10 minutes.
 The oil will get to work very quickly.
-It also helps to relieve you of any congestion caused by backed up phlegm or mucus which harbors much of the bacteria that furthers your illness.
+It also helps to relieve you of any congestion caused by backed up phlegm or mucus.
+It is this liquid that harbors much of the bacteria that furthers your illness.

-Making your own Sweet Fennel blend at home is quite easy, however it’s important for me to stress that this is NOT PURE EXTRACT and should not be used topically or ingested in large amounts as it may contains impurities as it has not been steam distilled.
+Making your own Sweet Fennel blend at home is quite easy.
+However it’s important for me to stress that this is NOT PURE EXTRACT.
+It should not be used topically or ingested in large amounts.
+It may contain impurities as it does not distill completely.

 - 250 grams x Whole Fennel Seeds.